Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: A New Dataset and the AI4Science Landscape

-One of the key differences between this new AI4Science dataset and the data used in existing studies \cite{gao2023quantifying,duede2024oil} is that our dataset contains detailed textual descriptions of the identified scientific problems and AI methods rather than pre-defined taxonomies, allowing for a deeper semantic analysis of their relationships.
+One of the key advantages of this new AI4Science dataset compared to the data used in existing studies \cite{gao2023quantifying,duede2024oil} is that our dataset contains detailed textual descriptions of the identified scientific problems and AI methods rather than pre-defined taxonomies, allowing for a deeper semantic analysis of their relationships.

-To achieve this, we generate semantic embeddings for the scientific problems ${p_i}$, AI methods ${m_i}$, and AI usages ${u_i}$ using the InstructorEmbedding model \cite{su2022one}.
+To achieve this, we generate semantic embeddings for the scientific problems $\{p_i\}$ and AI methods $\{m_i\}$ using the InstructorEmbedding model \cite{su2022one}.
 We then apply LargeVis \cite{tang2016visualizing} to project these high-dimensional embeddings into 2D coordinates.
-Next, HDBSCAN \cite{campello2013density} is utilized to group similar scientific problems and AI methods.
-For each cluster, we use GPT-4o to summarize the main topic based on frequent keywords and samples of extraction results.
-This process results in 369 and 345 clusters respectively, with corresponding cluster labels $P_i$ and $M_i$ to each data point.
-Fig. \ref{fig:dataset} displays the 2D visualizations, and Fig. \ref{fig:science_all}-\ref{fig:AI_all} in the Appendix presents the maps with cluster names annotated.
-Details of the process can be found in Appendix \ref{app:data-cluster}.
+Next, a density-based clustering method, HDBSCAN \cite{campello2013density} is utilized to group similar scientific problems and AI methods in this 2D space.
+For each cluster, we use GPT-4o to generate an understandable summarization based on frequent keywords and samples of extraction results.
+This process results in 390 and 355 clusters respectively, with corresponding cluster labels $P_i$ and $M_i$ to each data point.
+The choice of the methods and the details of the process are in Appendix \ref{app:data-cluster}.

+Fig. \ref{fig:landscape} shows the 2D maps that illustrate the AI4Science landscape.
+Fig. \ref{fig:science_all}-\ref{fig:AI_all} in Appendix present the maps with the cluster labels.

-Unlike directly using keywords or categorizations from publication metadata \cite{gao2023quantifying,duede2024oil}, our approach employs a data-driven methodology.
-By using clustering and summarization, relevant AI methods discussed in both scientific and AI literature are grouped together, as are the scientific problems mentioned in both fields.
-This ensures greater consistency and generalizability of the data entries.
+Unlike using keywords or categorizations from publication metadata \cite{gao2023quantifying,duede2024oil}, our approach employs a data-driven methodology.
+By using textual embedding, clustering, and topic labeling, relevant AI methods discussed in both scientific and AI literature are grouped together, as are the scientific problems mentioned in both fields.
+This enables a semantic understanding of the AI4Science space and ensures greater consistency and generalizability of the data.